Where Innovation Meets Sport

 Sports Betting Goes Mobile

 Mobile sports betting allowed anyone to place a bet on a sporting event from anywhere and at any time, including during a sporting event.
+For example just by checking this ranking of cricket betting apps by Indian bettors, you will feel a small part of betting apps available, but still they were virtually 0 in the early 2000s.
 Over time, the mobile market has dominated in the sports betting industry.
 An increasing variety of payment methods and faster updates on online betting have helped grow this business.

 By 2005, sports betting was a major worldwide industry with the ability to keep up with the changing trends.
 This has helped push sports technology generally, into a multi-billion dollar industry.

 With the ability to capture big data, companies will continue to use this data as a predictive in sports, financial markets and other industries.
 In the long term, a lot will depend on the sources of information where companies will place their investments.

 For those who enjoy sports betting, there are already advances in technology that allow gamblers to process information to make a safer (but not fail-safe) bet.
 Companies already collect data, process it in large volumes at real-time speeds, and write code that can automatically action the findings to inform the gambler the expected result of a game, match or event.
 Information can now be processed to create pre-match odds to in-game odds based on historical results and player/team strengths, which overcome betting fees and bookmaker margins.
 Companies such as Microsoft, Google, and Facebook have all shown interest in benefiting from the large-scale legalisation of sports betting worldwide.